nm-packages/wagtail-orderable-viewset/docs/example.md

-# Example project usage
+# Example Project Usage

-This document explains how to run the bundled example project and showcases how to use `OrderableModelViewSet` and `OrderableSnippetViewSet`, including a custom ordering field.
+This guide shows how to run the example project and use `OrderableModelViewSet` and `OrderableSnippetViewSet`, including custom ordering fields.

-## Quick start
+## Quick Start

-1) Install and run the example
+### 1. Install and Run the Example

 ```bash
 # From the repo root